It is not often you get to drive two 911 Turbos back to back. We set out to see what the 911 Turbo has evolved into since its inception 45 years ago.

 The performance-safety improvements don’t end there.
 The 991.2 Turbos S comes with all-wheel drive as standard which not only gives it the grip to launch from 0-60mph in a blistering 2.7s but also makes driving in the rain surprisingly manageable.
 Pretty crucial for a machine pushing 580HP – as I discovered on a very rainy day in London.
 Even though the steering is now electronically assisted, it manages to provide more than enough steering feedback to make you feel at home from the get-go.

 There’s no option for a manual transmission but you’ll know that’s nothing to complain about If you’ve used Porsches dual-clutch transmission before (PDK).
 It changes gears instantaneously but not in a way that that you won’t notice it.
 It’s as if it tells you that it is changing a cog but also saying “I got this.”
 Which leads me onto my next point.
-The typical criticism of performance cars that have a fair bit of electronic assistance, such as this, is that they lack “soul” which is something we were asked about in our Instagram Q&A. Although this car does take the reins in many areas (thankfully) it does so in a way that never leaves you in the dark.
+The typical criticism of performance cars with extensive electronic assistance, such as this, is that they lack “soul” which is something we were asked about in our Instagram Q&A. Although this car does take the reins in many areas (thankfully) it does so in a way that never leaves you in the dark.
 Everything that you need to know about what it is doing, it will communicate that to you somehow or other.
 The only way you could get more feedback from the car is if it were to literally start talking.

 Should you option the Carbon fibre wheels, you’ll find that the lower un-sprung mass combined with Porsches dynamic chassis control (PDCC) makes for a ride that copes with bumps on the road considerably well for a car of its class.